 Ulcers - Ulcers are open sores that can occur within the lining of the mouth, they can be caused by stress, badly fitting dentures and food allergies.
 Mouth ulcers are common and usually clear up on their own, however you can use cream, such as Bonjela or gels such as Iglu to ease the pain.
 Shop our NHS tool to find a dentist near you.
 We also have a full range of ulcer treatments.

-Vestibular Migraine - This type of migraine causes dizziness, vertigo and nausea amongst other symptoms.
-Find out more about the symptoms and causes of migraines here.
+Vestibular migraine - This type of migraine causes dizziness, vertigo and nausea amongst other symptoms.
+Find out more about the symptoms and causes of vestibular migraines here.

 Voltarol - Specially formulated to offer effective pain relief, Voltarol gels can help to reduce inflammation while easing muscular and back pain.